bradfrost/atomic-design/chapter-4.md

 Framing things through the lens of time and money helps the people controlling the pursestrings understand why a design system is a worthwhile pursuit.
 With any luck, these conversations will translate to a concrete commitment from the organization (read: allocating real time and money) to make a design system happen.

-### Show, don't tell: interface inventories
+## Show, don't tell: interface inventories
-If only getting buy-in were as easy as having a few well-placed conversations.
+If only getting buy-in were as easy as having a few well-timed conversations with the right people.
+Maybe you're savvy enough to seal the deal with talking points alone, but for us mere mortals that's not enough.
+Sometimes you need to need more.
+Sometimes you need to make them *feel the pain*.

-- conducting an interface inventory

-### Conducting an interface inventory
+Enter the interface inventory.

 Many are familiar with the concept of a [content inventory](https://en.wikipedia.org/wiki/Content_inventory).
 Content audits are usually performed in the early stages of a website redesign process to take stock of all a site’s content.
-It’s a tedious process involving spreadsheets and caffeine, but the hard work pays off.
-You end up all your content laid out on the table, which gives you a new perspective on what your content is and how to tackle it.
+It’s a tedious process involving spreadsheets and caffeine, but all that hard work pays off.
+By the end of the exercise the organization's content is laid out on the table, giving teams valuable insights in how to tackle it all.

-Enter the interface inventory.

-An interface inventory is similar to a content inventory, only instead of sifting through and categorizing content, you’re taking stock and categorizing the components making up your website, app, intranet, hoobadyboop, or whatever (it doesn’t matter).
-An interface inventory is a comprehensive collection of the bits and pieces that make up your interface.
+An interface inventory is similar to a content inventory, only instead of sifting through and categorizing content, you’re taking stock and categorizing the components making up your user interface. **An interface inventory is a comprehensive collection of the bits and pieces that make up your interface**.

-Conducting an Interface Audit
+### Conducting an Interface Audit
-Here are the steps to creating an interface inventory:

-1. Crack open your project.
-Get your screenshot fingers ready.
-2. Set up a blank template where you’ll dump and categorize the components of the interface.
-I’d recommend using a program like Keynote or PowerPoint, as you really just need a category title and a place to dump screenshots.
-I’ve created an interface inventory Keynote template with a bunch of categories to get you started.
-3. Start screenshotting.
-Now for the fun/tedious part.
-Start grabbing screenshots of the ingredients of your interface.
-Grab headings, text fields, radio buttons, carousels, accordions, tabs, images, icons, video players, graphs, etc, etc. Note that you’re not trying to capture every single instance of a component, but rather uncover distinct treatments of a component (like a button with a bevel and right-facing caret vs another without any bevel/caret).
-4. Categorize screenshots.
-You can do this as you go or after your screenshotting session, but the goal is to be able to view all the various treatments of a particular molecule side by side.
-5. Present the interface inventory to your boss/client/organization and watch them cry realistic tears.

-### Benefits of an Interface Inventory
-Why go through all the trouble of deconstructing and cataloging an interface?
-It’s certainly a tedious process, but the results are extremely beneficial.
-Here are just some of the benefits of an interface inventory:

-- **Lays the groundwork to a sound design system**—Creating systematic, atomic, styleguide-driven design is a smart strategy, and an interface inventory is that first step at deconstructing pages down to their atomic level.
-Eventually the interface inventory can be used to help set up a style guide or pattern library.
-- **Convince your boss/client/organization** that establishing a cohesive design system is essential.
-This is especially true for large organizations consisting of many teams or working with multiple 3rd party agencies.
-An interface inventory is the first step toward establishing a common interface language.
-- **Promote consistency**—Displaying a plethora of similar-but-still-different treatments next to each other exposes redundancy and underscores the need to create a consistent, cohesive experience.
-- **Ensures all interface components are accounted for**—This happens a lot.
-A full-on redesign is underway, and somewhere along the line certain modules end up slipping between the cracks.
-Creating an interface inventory up front helps establish project scope and ensures that all components are accounted for so there are no nasty surprises at the 11th hour before launch.
-- **Responsive Retrofitting**—While mobile-first responsive design is certainly a preferred approach to responsive design, it’s not always feasible to undertake right away.
-Budget, time, scope, skillset, and more often force organizations to retrofit their existing website into a responsive site.
-Creating an interface inventory allows design teams to analyze the interface in order to establish what components will be easy and relatively difficult to convert into a responsive environment.

-#### Interface Inventories In Action
-I went through just a few pages of my bank’s website and screen grabbed all the various button variations I could find.
-Here’s the result:

-{% include figure.html src="../images/content/pattern-lab-code.png" caption="" %}

-As you can see, their button styles are all over the place and are about the furthest thing from consistent and cohesive.
-Looking closer at the buttons reveal incredible inconsistency in gradient, arrow, border and more:

-{% include figure.html src="../images/content/pattern-lab-code.png" caption="" %}

-Now contrast these styles with a button interface inventory for Etsy, a company who maintains a robust styleguide and pattern library:

-Various button styles for Etsy.com
-As you can see, there are far fewer button styles.
-This is a good thing as it means that there are only a few button styles that get reused throughout the interface.

-It’s not to say that deviating from established patterns is always a bad idea, but it’s important to recognize the difference between intentional and unintentional deviation.
-An interface inventory helps expose unintentional inconsistencies and encourages consistent, deliberate design decisions.

-The Road Ahead
-More organizations are beginning to understand the need to create robust design systems, and interface inventories can be a great way to display an interface as a system of components rather than a series of discrete pages.
-An interface inventory can be a great way to convince your client/boss/organization to undertake a thoughtful, systematic redesign.

-Download the interface inventory Keynote boilerplate and get screenshotting!

-In order to present your product or service in a cohesive and consistent manner across a slew of properties, browsers, devices, and environments, it’s essential to take stock of what your interface is composed of.
-Documenting unique UI patterns highlights inconsistencies and sets the stage for a broader conversation about establishing a pattern-based workflow.

 So how do you go about conducting an interface inventory?
-What are the considerations to keep in mind?
-Here are the steps to conduct a successful interface inventory:

-1. Round up the troops
-2. Prepare for screenshotting
-3. Screenshot exercise
-4. Present findings
-5. Regroup and establish next steps
+How do you go about rounding up all the components that make up your UI?
+While an interface inventory exercise is essentially just a whole lot of screenshotting, there are some key considerations to keep in mind to make the exercise a success.

-#### Step 1: Round up the troops
+#### Step 1: round up the troops
-At many workshops and consulting engagements, I’ve encountered folks who say something along the lines of “Oh yeah Sarah started doing an inventory of our UI.”
-While it’s great one member of the team is thinking systematically, it’s absolutely essential to get everyone in an organization to participate in the interface inventory exercise.

-Gather a cross-disciplinary group of folks – designers, developers, project managers, business owners, QA, and really anyone that touches the experience – in a room together to conduct the interface inventory exercise together.
+I’ve encountered many ambitious designers or developers who have taken it upon themselves to start documenting the organization's UI patterns.
+While I certainly applaud this individual ambition, **it’s absolutely essential to get all members of the team to experience the pain of an inconsistent UI and start thinking systematically**.

+In order for the interface inventory to be as fruitful as possible, **representatives from all disciplines responsible for the success of the site should be in a room together** for the exercise.
+Round up the troops: designers, front-end developers, back-end developers, copywriters, content strategists, project managers, business owners, QA, and anyone else who touches the experience.
+The more the merrier!
 After all, one of the most crucial results of this exercise is to establish a shared vocabulary for everyone in the organization, and that requires input from everyone.

-#### Step 2: Prepare for screenshotting
+#### Step 2: prepare for screenshotting
-This exercise requires generating a ton of screenshots, so naturally you’ll need screenshotting software.
-Ultimately, it doesn’t really matter what tool to use, but everyone involved in the exercise should agree on a tool to make it easier to combine at the end.
-A few options:
+The interface inventory exercise generates a ton of screenshots, so naturally you’ll need screenshotting software like the following:

-Keynote/Powerpoint
-Photoshop/Sketch
+- Keynote or Powerpoint
+- Photoshop or Sketch
-Evernote web clipper
+- Evernote web clipper
-Google Docs
+- Google Docs
-Google Slides
+- Google Slides (If you're interested, I've created a [Google Slides template](https://docs.google.com/presentation/d/1GqFmiDV_NqKi36fXAwD3WTJL5-JV-gHL7XVD2fVeL0M/edit?usp=sharing))

-Lately I’ve found Google Slides to be my go-to recommendation for conducting interface inventories.
-It provides a canvas for freeform positioning of images, it’s chunked out into slides for better categorization, and it’s web-based so can be shared with ease.
-I’ve created a template for you to use if you’re interested.
+Ultimately, it doesn’t really matter what tool you use, but everyone should agree on a single tool to make it easier to combine at the end of the exercise.
+I’ve found online slide-building software like Google Slides to be most effective as they provide a canvas for freeform positioning of images, they're chunked out into slides for better categorization, and they're web-based so can be shared with ease.

-#### Step 3: Screenshot exercise
+#### Step 3: screenshot exercise
-And now for the main event, which is to document, name, and categorize unique UI patterns across the entire experience.
+Get your screenshotting fingers ready because it's time for the main event!
+The interface inventory exercise  which is to document, name, and categorize unique UI patterns across the entire experience.

 I typically break people up into pairs and assign them a UI category or categories, but this all depends on how many people are participating.
 I try to timebox the screenshotting exercise to avoid going down a rabbit hole that ends up lasting all day.
 The amount of time to allocate will vary depending on how many people are participating, but I find between 30-90 minutes to be sufficient for a first pass of the interface inventory.